New York at a glance

 2022

-New York City officials agreed to pay a $387,000 settlement to Dounya Zayer, a 22-year-old woman, who was pushed to the ground by an New York Police Department (NYPD) officer while protesting George Floyd’s murder in May 2020.
+New York City officials agreed to pay a $387,000 settlement to Dounya Zayer, a twenty-two-year-old woman who was pushed to the ground by a New York Police Department (NYPD) officer while protesting George Floyd’s murder in May 2020.

 Compensation